Adillwma/QuantumHarmonics/README.md

 - [Acknowledgements](#Acknowledgements)

 # Introduction
 Our current understanding of the most fundamental aspects of our universe comes from Quantum Mechanics.
-Central to this framework is the Schrödinger equation, a core equation in quantum mechanics that governs the behaviour of quantum systems.
-A form of this equation known as the 'time-independent Schrödinger equation' or TISE provides insights into the quantized energy levels and spatial distributions of a quantum system.
+Central to this framework is the Schrödinger equation, a core equation in quantum mechanics that governs the behaviour of non-reletivistic quantum systems.
+A form of this equation known as the Time-Independent Schrödinger Equation or 'TISE' provides insights into the quantized energy levels and spatial distribution by finding the stationary states of a quantum system.
 Analytical solutions are often infeasible for complex systems, necessitating numerical techniques.
 This project is designed to solve the TISE numerically to simulate various quantum systems and visualize the results.
+A comparison is made to between some examples that do indeed have exact analytical solutions to validate the numerical results.

 # Part 1 - The Quantum Harmonic Oscillator